By: Kate Ashford October 29, 2019

 If you’ve ever emerged from the holidays cash poor and buried in credit card debt, you’re not alone.
-About three-quarters of Americans (76%) have exceeded their holiday budgets in the past – by an average of $263, according to a recent survey by TD Bank.i And 2018 holiday sales are expected to increase by 4 to 5% over last year, according to the National Retail Federation.ii
+About three-quarters of Americans (76%) have exceeded their holiday budgets in the past – by an average of $263, according to a recent survey by TD Bank.i And 2019 holiday sales are expected to increase by 4% over last year, according to the National Retail Federation.ii

-Last year consumers budgeted an average of $1,226 for holiday expenses, according to a survey from Deloitte.iii About a third of that was for gifts, with the rest going to socializing, entertaining and home furnishings.
+Consumers expect to spend an average of $1,496 per household for holiday expenses in 2019, according to a survey from Deloitte.iii About a third of that is for gifts, with the rest going to socializing, entertaining and home furnishings.